dirtslayer/Org/zbr.md

 ## Mindset

-Zbr is a race, you are unlikely to win by sitting still, you must be working hard to loot and kill the entire match.
+Zbr is a race that you are unlikely to win by sitting still.
+You must be working hard to loot and kill the entire match.

 ## Looting